 - Petroglyph Point – large sandstone outcropping covered with one of the largest displays of native American art in North America, with more than 5,000 carvings.
 This site is sacred to local Modoc people.

 Architecture before the 20th century

 - Bodie – remarkably well preserved ghost town, developed during the Californian gold rush in 1876.

 - Cathedral of San Carlos Borromeo – the oldest stone building in California.
-This church was constructed in 1794 and is the second oldest operating cathedral in United States.
+This church was constructed in 1794 and is the second oldest operating cathedral in the United States.

-- Fort Ross – former Russian fortress and village, established 1812.
+- Fort Ross – the former Russian fortress and village, established 1812.
 It was the southernmost Russian settlement in Americas, here has been reconstructed a complex of traditional Russian wooden buildings.

-- Hotel del Coronado – giant wooden building – luxury beachfront hotel.
+- Hotel del Coronado – a giant wooden building – luxury beachfront hotel.
 Constructed in 1888, when it was the largest resort hotel in the world.